omeka/Documentation/source/Reference/libraries/Omeka/Db.rst

         Retrieve a table object corresponding to the model class.

-        Table classes can be extended by inheriting off of Omeka_Db_Table and then calling your table Table_ModelName, e.g.
+        Table classes can be extended by inheriting off of Omeka_Db_Table andthen calling your table Table_ModelName, e.g.
-        Table_Item or Table_Collection.
-For backwards compatibility you may call your table ModelNameTable, i.e. ItemTable or CollectionTable.
-The latter naming pattern is deprecated.
+        Table_Item orTable_Collection.
+For backwards compatibility you may call your tableModelNameTable, i.e. ItemTable or CollectionTable.
+The latter namingpattern is deprecated.

-        This will cache every table object so that tables are not instantiated multiple times for complicated web requests.
+        This will cache every table object so that tables are not instantiatedmultiple times for complicated web requests.

         :param string $class: Model class name.
         :returns: Omeka_Db_Table